SheikhUmaid/Dandeli-Vintage-Resorts/README.md

 - **Phone Number Authentication:** Secure and simple user login/signup using OTP.
 - **Profile Management:** Users can update their personal information.
 - **Robust Booking Flow:** A multi-step process that includes:
-    1. Searching for available rooms.
+    1. Searching for available rooms by location.
-    2. Creating a temporary "booking attempt".
+    2. Creating a temporary "booking attempt" after selecting rooms.
-    3. Selecting specific rooms.
-    4. Adding guest details.
+    3. Adding guest details.
-    5. Initiating payment with Razorpay.
+    4. Initiating payment with Razorpay.
-    6. Confirming the booking upon successful payment verification via a secure webhook.
+    5. Confirming the booking upon successful payment verification via a secure webhook.
 - **Scalable Architecture:** The separation of booking attempts from final bookings minimizes race conditions and improves reliability.

 ## Getting Started